Dr. Gladis Kersaint

 Professor of Mathematics Education

 Gladis Kersaint joined the Neag School of Education as dean in June 2016.
 Prior to her current role, Gladis Kersaint served as the associate dean of academic affairs and research for the College of Education at the University of South Florida (USF) since 2011, where she was also a professor of mathematics since 1998.
 There, she previously served as director of the David C. Anchin Center and held the David C. Anchin Endowed Chair in Education Innovation; the Center promotes alliances and leverages resources to facilitate partnership efforts that support innovation and the advancement of teaching.
 From 2006 to 2010, she served as coordinator of USF Undergraduate Education and chair of the General Education Council, a role with university-wide reach.
-Kersaint is also a well-respected scholar in mathematics education with an extensive publication and national and local service record.
+Kersaint is also a well-respected scholar in mathematics education with an extensive publication and national service record.
 She has published four books and numerous refereed journal articles related to factors that influence mathematics teacher education and effective mathematics teaching, the mathematical teaching and learningof at-risk students, and the use of technology in teaching and learning mathematics.
 During her tenure at USF, she has served as the principal or co-principal investigator of approximately $30 million of National Science Foundation, U.S. Department of Education, and Florida Department of Education grants.

 Dr. Joseph Madaus